calliope-project/calliope/doc/user/installation.rst

 `Gurobi <https://www.gurobi.com/>`_ is commercial but significantly faster than CBC and GLPK, which is relevant for larger problems.
 It needs a license to work, which can be obtained for free for academic use by creating an account on gurobi.com.

-While Gurobi can be installed via conda (:sh:`conda install -c gurobi gurobi`) we recommend downloading and installing the installer from the `Gurobi website <https://www.gurobi.com/>`_, as the conda package has repeatedly shown various issues.
+While Gurobi can be installed via conda (:sh:`mamba install -c gurobi gurobi`) we recommend downloading and installing the installer from the `Gurobi website <https://www.gurobi.com/>`_, as the conda package has repeatedly shown various issues.

 After installing, log on to the `Gurobi website <https://www.gurobi.com/>`_ and obtain a (free academic or paid commercial) license, then activate it on your system via the instructions given online (using the ``grbgetkey`` command).